So you need some smart laundry room organization ideas... we're here to help with that.

 Perfect for storing everything from pegs to cleaning cloths, they're ideal for clearing the everyday laundry room clutter from your countertops.

 For a smart and streamlined look, line up several of the same designs on open shelving (style tip – odd numbers always look best).

 12. Add a laundry room in the bathroom

 No space for a separate utility room but bags of room in your bathroom design to squeeze in a laundry zone?

 Keep yours neat with a sizeable cupboard to hideaway folded laundry, washing powder and coat hangers, and use the space above the washing machine for a neat drying rack..

 13. Build a pet bed into a utility room

-14. Pick a tiny iron board for a small utility room
+14. Pick a tiny ironing board for a small utility room

 15. Put up open shelves to add storage and interest

 Laundry rooms are above all else practical spaces, but that doesn't mean they can't pretty too.
 Putting up some open shelving however is both – pretty and practical!
-Use them to store pegs, detergent, fabric conditioner and the likes but also decorate them too, add books and plants and ornaments to make it more your own space.
+Use them to store pegs, laundry essentials you can't live without, detergent, fabric conditioner and the likes but also decorate them too, add books and plants and ornaments to make it more your own space.